AdobeDocs/journey-optimizer.en/help/using/configuration/rule-sets.md

 >[!AVAILABILITY]
 >
->Rule sets are currently available as a beta to selected users only.
-Please reach out to your Adobe representative to be included in the Beta.
+>Rule sets are currently available in Limited Availability to a select group of customers.
+Please note that this feature will be gradually rolled out to more users in the future.
+Reach out to your account team if interested in being added to the waitlist.

 ## Get started with rule sets {#gs}